OldGinko/Qiskit-CKS-Algorithm/README.md

 It is based on the Kivy language, an installation guide can be found here https://kivy.org/doc/stable/gettingstarted/installation.html

 <ins>What it does:</ins><br />
-Phase_Estimation_IPE is an implementation of Iterative Phase Estiamation (IPE).
-When given an unitary U and an eigenstate of U denoted by |Ψ> such that:<br />
+Phase_Estimation_IPE-py is an implementation of Iterative Phase Estiamation (IPE).
+When given an unitary U and its eigenstate |Ψ> such that:<br />
 U|Ψ> = exp(2πiϕ)|Ψ> <br />
 This algorithm returns ϕ and thus the eigenvalue.
 (See here for more: https://arxiv.org/abs/quant-ph/0610214v2)